THE AMAZING and RELENTLESS HUMAN DEVELOPMENT of FOCUSSING

 And the endless need for confirmation of our identity, can cause pain and suffering in a way that no animal or early human could ever imagine.

 We are troubled by curious questions like "Who am I?" and "How can i be authentic?".
-We compare oursleves with "influencers" - the few lucky individuals, who have public respect and feel confirmed (or appear so) in their popular image - and then wonder "How can i be my own individual?".
+"How can i be my own individual?".

 Our modern liberal thinking to socially integrate and contain the diversity of beliefs, - rather than infallible rulers forcing a consensus of ideas, - is a great step for civilisation.
 But, respect for someone else's beliefs is only a shadow of the mutual confirmation of the group.

-In the present cultural meltdown, our culture's continual and exclusive over emphasis and training for focussed sensing and focussed thinking, - with its inevitable development and dependance on beliefs, ideas and opinions, - leads directly to division on a social level, and, due to the lack of confirmation, it leads to worry or dullness on the individual level.
-It is all inevitable.
+In the present cultural meltdown, our culture's continual and exclusive over emphasis and training for focussed sensing and focussed thinking, - with its inevitable development and dependance on beliefs, ideas and opinions, - leads directly to division on a social level, and, due to the lack of confirmation, it leads, maybe slowly, but inevitably, to insecurity or dullness on the individual level.

 The cultural 'self-perpetuating repetitions' function in the same way, as the personal individual ones, but because of the time span of an individual's life, they are at a different stage of development.